4.8

 It is a selfless gesture that demands courage, devotion, and a willingness to put the needs of others before one's own.
 Sacrifice often involves relinquishing personal desires, comfort, or even one's own well-being for the betterment of others or to achieve a greater objective.
 It can manifest in various forms, whether it be sacrificing time, resources, opportunities, or even making difficult decisions that entail personal loss.
 Sacrifice is born out of compassion, empathy, and a deep sense of responsibility towards others.
 It exemplifies the capacity to transcend self-interest and embrace the collective welfare of a community or the pursuit of a noble ideal.
 Sacrifice, although accompanied by inherent challenges and hardships, possesses the power to inspire, unite, and bring about transformative change, leaving an indelible mark on individuals, societies, and history itself.

-Example sentences of sacrifice
+Example sentences containing sacrifice

 1. The soldier made the ultimate sacrifice, laying down his life for his country.